 Course and Program Proposals

-- Proposals for new courses and modifications of existing graduate and graduate courses
+- Proposals for modifications of existing undergraduate and graduate courses

-- Proposals for new programs and modifications of existing programs, both graduate and undergraduate, including degrees, majors, minors, and certificates
+- Proposals for modifications of existing programs, both graduate and undergraduate, including degrees, majors, minors, and certificate programs

-- Requests for Approval to Plan (ATP) graduate and undergraduate programs, including degrees, majors, minors, and certificates
+- Requests for Approval to Plan (ATP) graduate and undergraduate degree programs

-Requests to de-activate a course (temporarily remove from the catalog), re-activate one, or "archive" (remove permanently) are also submitted in a paper form available from the Registrar at http://hilo.hawaii.edu/registrar/documents/CourseArchivingForm8-2010.pdf
+Requests to deactivate a course (temporarily remove from the catalog), re-activate one, or "archive" (remove permanently) are submitted via paper form to the Office of the Registrar.

 College-Specific Curriculum Processes

 The colleges have their own internal review procedures for curriculum matters.
 The dean is the decision-maker for internal changes and as appropriate forwards approved proposals to the campus-wide curriculum review committee or, for graduate courses and programs, to the graduate council.

 - CAFNRM and KHUOK: These college follow the same procedure.
 Proposals are reviewed by the Faculty Senate of the whole.
 Once approved there, they are reviewed and acted on by the CAFNRM dean or CHL director.